ebdrup/json-schema-benchmark/reports/revalidator.md

 |`validation of date-time strings, an invalid date-time string`|Expected result: `false` but validator returned: `"Object.keys called on non-object"`
 |`validation of date-time strings, only RFC3339 not all of ISO 8601 are valid`|Expected result: `false` but validator returned: `"Object.keys called on non-object"`
 |`validation of URIs, a valid URI`|Expected result: `true` but validator returned: `"Object.keys called on non-object"`
+|`validation of URIs, a valid protocol-relative URI`|Expected result: `true` but validator returned: `"Object.keys called on non-object"`
 |`validation of URIs, an invalid URI`|Expected result: `false` but validator returned: `"Object.keys called on non-object"`
 |`validation of URIs, an invalid URI though valid URI reference`|Expected result: `false` but validator returned: `"Object.keys called on non-object"`
 |`validation of e-mail addresses, a valid e-mail address`|Expected result: `true` but validator returned: `"Object.keys called on non-object"`